withsonar/docs/faq.md

 ## How can I see the bundle size of my website?

 Simply run `npm run analyze` from the project folder.
 This will run a build of your site and automatically open the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) visuals for your site's build files.

+## How can I change the subdomain for a sanity-hosted studio?

+`sanity undeploy && sanity deploy` would give you the opportunity to choose a new subdomain.
+Technically there’s the opportunity for the original name to be taken during that time (if you decided you wanted to go back)